 For small, ordinary, routine contracts with small companies or individuals, an exception for lower limits of liability can be made.
 This is a judgment call and should be carefully vetted.

 Yes, but the certificate does not confer any coverage on the center or guarantee conformity with your insurance requirements.
 Only the contractor’s insurance policies can do that.
 The certificate is usually an accurate reflection of the policies, but if there is any doubt the center should request copies of the policies.

 It is a very good idea to require it because it protects the contractor’s employees and would prevent them from trying to collect benefits from the center if they are injured on the job.
 In fact, Texas law requires contractors performing construction work for public entities like the center to carry workers’ compensation.
-However, sole proprietors, partners and executive officers are not required to cover themselves.
+However, sole proprietors, partners, and executive officers are not required to cover themselves.
 If a certificate of insurance showing workers’ compensation coverage is not in your files, workers’ compensation payroll auditors will charge the center for workers’ compensation contributions for the amount of the contract unless the payroll portion is broken out in your records.

-The following chart lists various trades, services and professions and the additional coverages they should carry to protect the center, your consumers and the public.
+The following chart lists various trades, services, and professions and the additional coverages they should carry to protect the center, your consumers, and the public.
 All of them should carry the GL, AL and WC coverages and endorsements recommended above plus the coverages and special provisions shown here:

-Any business that comes on center premises to perform work, repairs, maintenance or services should have the coverages and limits of liability described in #1 above.
-This includes janitorial services, landscaping, air conditioning, electricians, plumbers, painters, caterers and security firms.
+Any business that comes on center premises to perform work, repairs, maintenance, or services should have the coverages and limits of liability described in #1 above.
+This includes janitorial services, landscaping, air conditioning, electricians, plumbers, painters, caterers, and security firms.

-Foster parents should carry personal automobile liability coverage with at least State of Texas minimum limits.
+Foster parents should carry personal automobile liability coverage with at least the State of Texas minimum limits.
 They should also carry a homeowners or tenant homeowner’s policy with a liability limit of $100,000.